 The Advertising Standards Authority (hereforth referred to as the ASA) have changed their guidelines again, every year or so they make things a little bit stricter.
 Now whilst I’m not going to be going into detail about every scenario here, having done some reading I’ve decided how I’m going to proceed.

 In short I’m not going to be fully playing by their rules, and with good reason – they’re confusing and misleading.
 Instead I’m going to clarify to you, my readers, how I will be marking posts from this point forwards and how I plan to make things clearer.
-I’m going to link off to Vix Meldrew’s post here which will give you the full low-down if you want to read up more about the specifics and how to fully comply.
+I’m going to link off to Vix Meldrew’s post (link removed) which will give you the full low-down if you want to read up more about the specifics and how to fully comply.

 Top line from the ASA is that almost everything on this blog would be labelled as an ‘AD’.
 Items should be marked as an AD if;

 - You’ve been paid by a company to create a specific post (social, blog or otherwise)

 Open for interpretation as to whether it should or shouldn’t be posted as an AD, opinions differ around the blogosphere currently and the guidelines aren’t exactly written in black and white;

 - You’ve purchased an item from a brand and had a previous working relationship with them (both on a gifting and sponsored basis)

 Why I’m not fully playing by the Rules